lukaszdabrowskicom/SoftwareDevelopment-T-SQL/README.md

  - creating class property in the form of PascalCase or CamelCase
  - retrieving full table column data type based on simple name like varchar, decimal, etc.
 # Details are inside of this solution.

+# Converting query result to JSON format [available from SQL SERVER 2008].
+Microsoft will release this feature natively in the latest SQL SERVER 2016 release.

 # This "library" can be downloaded free of charge and be distributed, further modified and used for commercial gain according to MIT licence, that is shipped with this project.